dawnvince/EasyTSAD/README.md

 ```

 ### Do Experiments for your algorithm
-We offer two options for algorithm setting configuration: use config file or specify the parameters in functions.
+We offer two options for algorithm setting configuration:

-After the experiments, the anomaly scores will be saved in Workspace/Scores directory.
+- use config file;
+- specify the parameters in functions.

 ***Note:*** Parameters defined within a function take **higher** priority than those specified in the configuration file.